 Blaise is a handsome Palomino from a Wild Horse Rescue in Gilbert.
 Him and Hersom have become best buddies and love to play all day in the pasture together.

-Coco is a two-year-old Miniature Donkey that was saved from a pen in Louisiana by a rescue up in New River.
+Coco is a four-year-old Miniature Donkey that was saved from a pen in Louisiana by a rescue up in New River.
 We fell in love with Coco and had to bring him to our ranch.
-We are so lucky to have this sweet, kind and caring guy around.
+We are so lucky to have this sweet, kind, and caring guy around.
 He just knows when people need him most and comes to snuggle up and give them love.

 The Alpacas of RDP

-These three silly bouncing bundles of joy will just make you smile.
-Alpacas are very gentle, curious and social animals.
+Monsoon and Joaquin are silly bouncing bundles of joy that will just make you smile.
+Alpacas are very gentle, curious, and social animals.
 Come out and visit our boys and they might even hum for you.
-Buddy, Monsoon and Jaquine!

-The most identifiable trait of Gus’ is his absolutely adorable voice.
+The most identifiable trait of Gordon is his absolutely adorable voice.
 When he speaks, you can’t help but go “aww”, because he almost sounds like a cartoon!
-Gus is Gordon’s twin brother, and they only way you can tell them apart is by their eyes: Gus’ are a vivid, sky blue.
-When Gus isn’t sitting inside his hutch with his brother close at hand, he likes to explore the paddock, often getting into places he knows he isn’t allowed!
+Gordon is Gus’s twin brother, and the only way you can tell them apart is by their eyes: Gordon is a vivid, sky blue.
+When Gordon isn’t sitting inside his hutch with his brother close at hand, he likes to explore the paddock, often getting into places he knows he isn’t allowed!

-While Gus has his bright blue eyes, Gordon’s eyes are a hazelnut brown, matching his faun coat perfectly.
-Gordon is a bit more outgoing than his brother; he won’t hesitate to jump on an unsuspecting staff member’s back as they are filling up his food dish!
-Gordon enjoys hanging out with his brother, headbutting Chewy, and eating all of the sunflower seeds before anyone else can!
+While Gordon has his bright blue eyes, Gus’s eyes are a hazelnut brown, matching his faun coat perfectly.
+Gus is a bit more outgoing than his brother; he won’t hesitate to jump on an unsuspecting staff member’s back as they are filling up his food dish!
+Gus enjoys hanging out with his brother, headbutting Chewy, and eating all of the sunflower seeds before anyone else can!

 Chewy is one of two female Nigerian Dwarf Goats here at RDP, and like her name suggests, she really likes to nibble!
 Thankfully for her human friends, Chewy’s nibbling is just a way for her to explore the world around her – after all, she is just a baby!
 Chewy adores her playmates Kit-Kat, Crookshanks, Gordon, and Gus, and loves to compete with them over who can jump the highest.